AddisonGoolsbee/wattage-warlords/README.md

 One takeaway from the code, and something that we only started to do partway through, was that object-oriented programming is actually really useful!
 If only we had started with it, then all of our edge cases and debugging of the two players could’ve been so much easier.

-Because of the many segmented aspects of the game, we were able to effectively divide up our work and
+Because of the many segmented aspects of the game, we were able to effectively divide up our work.

 # Enclosure